 The Doctoral-Level Certificate in Strengths-Oriented Higher Education is designed for educators and leaders who already have a master’s degree and wish to deepen their knowledge and application of a strengths development model to their work in higher education.

-Qualifies graduates for leadership roles in colleges and universities, especially in student development, academic support, academic leadership, and institutional administration.
+Qualifies graduates for leadership roles in colleges and universities, especially in student development, academic support, and institutional administration.
 This is a three-year, 51-unit, cohort-based program offered on the Azusa campus for one week each June and 10 weekends a year (Fridays and Saturdays).

 The Ph.D. in Higher Education develops scholars who are able to conduct original research and interpret and communicate the results of that research through their writing, teaching, and leadership.
 This is a 60-unit, cohort-based program offered on the Azusa campus for two weeks each July and January for four years.